daolinet/daolinet/README.md

 Top-Level Features
 ------------------
-* Resource efficiency: Connection of containers does not consume server resource when the containers are not in active communication, but can instantly switch to providing full connection capacity.
-This is in the same fashion of containers utilizing host CPUs.
+* Resource efficiency: Connection of containers does not consume host resource when the containers are not in active communication, but can instantly switch to providing full connection capacity.
+This is in the same fashion of containers efficient utilization of host CPU resource.
 You get more out of your server resource.

 * Distribution anywhere: Docker servers can be laptops or PCs inside the firewalls of your office or home, servers in your own datacenter, or virtual machines in public clouds such as AWS.
 Trans-datacenter traffic is always encrypted.